vextras/vextras-woocommerce/README.txt

 1. Install the Vextras plugin
 1. Activate the plugin

-**Plugin notes**

-* Your website must have SSL enabled.
-If you don’t have a SSL for your store, please contact your hosting provider for options.
-* If you already have an account with Vextras, login with your existing e-mail address and password.
-* If you don’t have an existing Vextras account, we will create a new account for you on the fly inside of WordPress.
-* We provide a free trial of our service for 30 days.
-During this time you will have access to our Professional plan and all of its features.
-After this trial period is over, a paid subscription is required to use any of our tools.
-* After activation, apply plugin updates as you would normally with any other plugin.
-* All configuration of apps and workflows will occur in your Vextras dashboard.

 == Frequently Asked Questions ==

 = How does the free trial work? =

-For 30 days, you will have access to our Professional plan and all of its features.
-You may put a credit card on file and choose a plan that fits your needs at anytime.
+For 30 days, you have access to all of our features.
+You may add a credit card at any time.
 If you don’t provide payment information by the end of the trial, all services will be paused.

 = Is there a long-term contract? =

-No, there are no long-term contracts or commitments on your part.
+No. There are no long-term contracts or commitments on your part.
 We pride ourselves on making Vextras a pay as you go service that you will want to use and value.

-= What subscription plan should I choose? =

-Pick a subscription plan that fits your average monthly order volume.
-Don’t worry, you may adjust this anytime as your business needs change or simply enable [auto-scale pricing](https://www.vextras.com/docs/vextras-account-information/#subscriptions).

-= What happens if I reach my order limit? =

-If you reach your order limit before a billing cycle completes, your account will be paused unless you have auto-scale pricing enabled.
-You may upgrade your account to a plan that fits your needs at anytime.
-We will synchronize the data from the time it was paused to the current date on plan renewal.

 = Is my data secure? =